16 Volunteer and Donation Opportunities in Los Angeles

 Support citizens transitioning out of homelessnessA DTLA institution for 40 years, the Downtown Women’s Center provides job training to homeless women, including in the field of product design where residents create items like cards, candles, and T-shirts.
 While the brick-and-mortar boutiques are currently closed, you can still support them by shopping online on the Made by DWC website.
 You can also check out what the center is in need of—everything from sleeping bags to shoes—and either schedule a drop off or help the nonprofit stock up via its Amazon wishlist.

 The People Concern is one of LA’s largest social service agencies providing health care, substance abuse services, and permanent housing to those navigating a path out of homelessness.
 Despite a halt on in-person volunteering, the group has come up with plenty of creative ways for anyone to support both the Downtown and Santa Monica centers.
 Try filling up a grocery bag during your next shopping run and drop it off, order a catered meal to be delivered, provide them with specific sack lunch items, or donate rolls of quarters for laundry among other things.
 (You can check which facility needs which items here.)

-Unfortunately, LA’s homeless situation is seriously dire, and there are a slew of other organizations working to alleviate the problem.
+Unfortunately, LA’s homeless situation is seriously dire, but there are a slew of additional organizations working to alleviate the problem.
 You can find more groups to help via the Homeless Shelter Directory.

 Support the LGBTQ community